Skip to content

 Init script

-For automatic startup, create an init script as described in Install on the camera — Step 7.
-Make sure the script numbers are in the right order: WiFi → WFB-ng → venc.
+For automatic startup, create an init script as described in Installing on the camera — Step 7.
+Make sure the script numbering order is correct: WiFi → WFB-ng → waybeam.

 Part 2: Ground station (GS) setup